wojtekadamczyk3/wadamczyk/docs/index.md

 # Abstract

-Thoughts are transient, and to make them stay in place the author tried to capture them in the form of text.
-Both silly and less-silly thoughts were written.
-It was observed that whilst writing the author was achieving slightly better understanding of the topics he was writing about.
-The enjoyment of the readers is still to be investigated.
+Thoughts are fleeting, and to keep them from slipping away, the author attempted to capture them in writing.
+Both silly and more serious thoughts were recorded.
+It became apparent that, while writing, the author gained a slightly better understanding of the topics at hand.
+Whether readers find it enjoyable remains to be seen.